 Once a cross-list occurs, the students will see only the main section of that course instead of the section they originally were enrolled in.

 Nicknaming Courses - Dashboard

 To help you identify courses on your dashboard more efficiently, you may create a nickname and change the color of the course cards that are available to you.
 To do this, click the 3 dot menu in the upper right corner of a course card and here you may change the display name and color of the card.
-This change will only effect the way you see the card on your dashboard and in no way will effect the students dashboard view.
+This change will only affect the way you see the card on your dashboard and in no way will affect the student's dashboard view.